-Doctor James & Partners are delighted to announce that Market Street Surgery has been awarded GP training status.
+Doctor Hussain & Partners are delighted to announce that Vista Road Surgery has been awarded GP training status.
 It is one of only 7 GP practices in the St Helens and Newton-le-Willows area that is recognised by the University of Liverpool to train GPs of the future.
 These doctors in training are known as GP registrars.

-The Doctors at Market Street Surgery are very grateful to all our patients who allow the GP registrars and medical students to see them.
+The Doctors at Vista Road Surgery are very grateful to all our patients who allow the GP registrars and medical students to see them.
 If, however, for any reason you are not happy to be assessed by a doctor in training, please let the receptionist or supervising doctor know.
 This will not affect your care at the practice in anyway.

 Thank you for your help and support in anticipation!
 Our doctors in training are very grateful to you.